huitseeker/miden-vm/prover/README.md

 // the output should be 8
 assert_eq!(8, outputs.first().unwrap().as_int());
 ```

+## STARK Backend

+The prover uses [Plonky3](https://github.com/0xMiden/Plonky3), a modular STARK proving framework.
+STARK configurations are defined in the `miden-air` crate and shared between the prover and verifier, ensuring consistency across the system.

+### Hash Function Selection

+Different hash functions offer different tradeoffs:
+- **BLAKE3/Keccak**: Fast proving but not efficient for recursion
+- **RPO256/Poseidon2/RPX256**: Slower proving but efficient for recursive verification in Miden VM

 ## Crate features
 Miden prover can be compiled with the following features: